zeelichsheng/systemdesign/concepts/docker/network/native-overlay-network.md

 This document explains how docker configures the network of the host and the container in a multi-host scenario.
+We will examine how docker's native overlay network driver works.
+We use ETCD as the external key-value store.

 In this example, we follow [Docker Machine on Localhost](http://docker-k8s-lab.readthedocs.io/en/latest/docker/docker-machine.html) to setup two virtual machines that run docker locally.

-# Docker Overlay Network with ETCD

-In this example, we use docker's built-in support of overlay network.
-We setup ETCD to store the overlay network information.

-Note that following the instruction, we created a new "overlay-demo" network that is used to create containers instead of using the default "bridge" network.
+Some output are trimmed to save output space.

-## Initial State
+# Initial State

+We create an overlay network "overlay-demo" on docker-node1.
+After that, docker-node2 should see the same overlay network as it is synched via ETCD.

-### Initial Network Configuration - docker-node1
+## Initial Network Configuration - docker-node1

 ```text
 ubuntu@docker-node1:~$ sudo docker network ls